We all need a winter wardrobe, but so do our homes!

 Fireplaces – love them or hate them

 Environmentalists will say they are bad for the environment due to emissions.
 Those who live a very cold climate or a very cold house will say they are a god send.
 They are said to be the most luxurious and comforting type of heat available.
 The heat is not suffocating, they heat the flooring and furnishings, and it is a truly luxurious feel.

 There is nothing more mesmerizing than watching a burning fire.
 Even the smell creates a sense of cosines and safety.

 The downside is having to chop wood and kindling, though you can actually order wood to be delivered in small or large sizes and finding the space to store the wood to keep dry.
 The cleaning of the fireplace is no real issue and you can even have a chimney sweep in yearly to ensure the flue is clean and safe.

-So what can you do if you are concerned for the environment and the use of timber as the fire source?
+So, what can you do if you are concerned for the environment and the use of timber as the fire source, but still want to look and feel of a real fire?

 You can use a pellet heater.
 These heaters have a lower carbon output than gas or wood, and the pellets are made from sawdust waste/shavings compressed together and held together by lignin which is naturally occurring in sawdust.
 The pellets are easy to store and burn very efficiently with a thermostat to control the heat output.